y-rabie12/Landio-Landing-Page/README.md

 # Landio-Landing-Page

-A fully responsive website that is developed using HTML,CSS, and JavaScript.
-It will still be updated
+This is a fully responsive weibsite that is made using HTML,CSS and JavaScript.

+# Main Technologies Used:

+-
+-
+-